 Thorin is a leading character in J. R. R. Tolkien’s story The Hobbit, who dies a heroic death in the events the story relates, and utters some deeply meaningful words at his death scene.

-Some Thoughts about the Coronavirus Epidemic 2020
+Some Thoughts about the Coronavirus Epidemic 2020: two short articles

 As the coronavirus spreads from China across the world and kills people in Britain, many may be asking “Where is God in all this?
 What is God doing?
 And why?
 Can I find him?